The-Game-Breaker/TM_2021-2022_Open-ECOsystem-Control_OECOC/README.md

 ![Node Carier board ESP32 not mounted](https://github.com/The-Game-Breaker/TM_2021-2022_Open-ECOsystem-Control_OECOC/blob/77adc2747cf4b1649ac5a258545d397c07d0ecc4/Doc/Resources/Pictures/Hardware/Node/_MG_0962.JPG)

 On this board the sensors get mounted with modular connectors.
-The

 #### Reason of choice
 I chose the esp32 beceause it is a compact and afordable controller with the needed features and pinout.
 It also allows for future expansion.